Deep Linking Basics: Deep Links are Just Links

 The proper way to think about deep links is as follows:

 – There are many types of deep links – including deep links that go to websites and to the app

 – A deep link is just a link, which is a URL

 Here is where things all come together: Remember the thing we talked about before, “schemes”?

 An app can have its own special way of opening via a customized, registered scheme.
-This is called the app’s “URI Scheme”. you could think of a “URI Scheme” like PO Boxes.
-You can send mail to PO Boxes, but some differences & restrictions apply.
+This is called the app’s “URI Scheme”.
+You can think of a “URI Scheme” like PO Boxes.
+You can send mail to PO Boxes, but some differences and restrictions apply.
 They don’t behave the same as regular mailing addresses.
 Each app has its own URI scheme that is registered to the app with the app stores and which is specially designed just to open that app.

 |Yes||https://www.hbe.io/about||This is a deep link because it goes to a place deeper within the website than just the main splash page.|

 - The term “deep links” is often incorrectly interchanged with an app’s URI Scheme.
-A URI Scheme with a specific path (`newyorktimes://ip/Trump-Korea-Tensions/172218418`) is a deep link.
+A URI Scheme with a specific path (`nytimes://ip/Trump-Korea-Tensions/172218418`) is a deep link.

 - All of these are deep links: